Islammadian1/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. 5-listfilesdigitonly Display current directory contents with long format ,user and group IDs displayed numerically and show hidden files
 7. 6-firstdirectory Create a script that creates a directory named my_first_directory in the /tmp/ directory.
 8. 7-movethatfile Move the file betty from /tmp/ to /tmp/my_first_directory.
+9. 8-firstdelete Delete the file betty.The file betty is in /tmp/my_first_directory